f-hicks/CalcGame/readme.md

-A console calculation game written in python that includes power-ups, streaks, points and other cool things! any  platform other than Windows is in beta, so bugs may occur
+A console calculation game written in python that includes power-ups, streaks, points and other cool things! <br/>
+Any  platform other than Windows is in beta, so bugs may occur

 Installation